i3D-net/ONE-GameHosting-SDK/tools/windows/readme.md

 ## Build Scripts

-The Buildscript provides the following conmpile options for building the sdk libraries and fake-examples
+The build script provides the following compile options for building the sdk libraries and fake-examples

 - Debug or Release Build:
   `_debug` or `_release` options specify whether to build the SDK in debug or release mode.